GrahamChalfant/Graham_Portfolio/README.md

 - Used diagram to guide database creation in r-studio using the RSQLite package
 - Entered fake data in order to run queries and test the database

-Below is part of the ER diagram created for this project.
+Below is the ER diagram created for this project.

 ![](/images/ER_diagram.png)